-The authorities of the Republic of San Marino reiterate their appreciation for the candid and cooperative discussions held with Fund staff during the Article IV consultation and very much value their recommendations and tailored advice.
-The authorities broadly concur with the staff’s analysis and will continue to rely on the Fund’s recommendations to strengthen the ongoing recovery and safeguard financial stability and the soundness of public finances.
-They welcome the staff’s recognition that their policy efforts have managed to lower the country’s economic and financial vulnerabilities, despite the unprecedented adverse impact of the Covid-19 pandemic.
-On the back of a strong recovery underway, despite this year’s large increase, the public debt-to-GDP ratio is now projected to be on a declining path starting in 2022—a noticeable turnaround compared to the 2020 assessment of debt sustainability.
+The authorities of the Republic of San Marino express their appreciation for the cooperative discussions held with Fund staff during the Article IV consultation.
+They broadly concur with the staff’s analysis and will continue to rely on the Fund’s recommendations to strengthen economic growth, safeguard financial stability and maintain sound public finances.
+The authorities welcome the staff’s recognition that their policy efforts have been instrumental to boosting long-term growth perspectives and increasing the resilience of the economy to shocks.